 Deputy Chief of Staff Stephen Miller and other senior aides were particularly upset by Musk’s public criticism of Trump’s legislative priorities.
 In a CBS interview that aired after his departure announcement, Musk expressed disappointment with the extensive spending bill, saying it “increases the budget deficit, not just decreases it, and undermines the work that the DOGE team is doing.”

-Trump and DOGE managed to cut nearly 12 percent of the federal civilian workforce—about 573,000 positions—mainly through termination threats, buyout offers, and early retirement packages.
+Trump and DOGE managed to cut nearly 12 percent of the federal civilian workforce—more than 260,000 positions—mainly through termination threats, buyout offers, and early retirement packages.
 The U.S. Agency for International Development faced particularly severe cuts, eliminating 83 percent of its programs and 5,200 contracts following a six-week DOGE review.

 However, the efficiency initiative encountered significant legal challenges during Musk’s tenure.
 Fourteen states filed lawsuits alleging Musk exercised unchecked and unconstitutional authority over federal operations.
 Federal courts repeatedly challenged and, in some cases, reversed workforce cuts and agency eliminations executed by the DOGE team.